-Led by a steering committee with considerable food law experience, the Food Regulatory Group (formerly known as Food Law Group) focuses on relevant topics including global food standards, regulation, official controls, enforcement, food labelling, health and nutrition claims, novel foods etc. It provides members interested in food legislation with an opportunity to engage and share knowledge with others in the Group.
+Led by a steering committee with considerable food law experience, the Food Regulatory Group (formerly known as Food Law Group) provides members interested in food legislation with an opportunity to engage and share knowledge with others in the Group.

-The Group's activities include hosting thought-provoking discussion workshops (typically two per year).
-These are usually half-day interactive sessions featuring experts (including those from industry and government) presenting on the latest hot topics.
+The Group's activities include hosting thought-provoking discussion workshops (typically two per year) which feature experts (including those from industry and government) presenting on the latest hot topics.
 The panel Q&A and general discussion sessions, encourage the sharing of relevant knowledge and experience across the sector.

 Secretary: Rachel Ward